lepture/authlib/docs/flask/oauth2.rst

 - Authorization Server: to issue access tokens
 - Resources Server: to serve your users' resources

+Checkout the step by step tutorial:
-Here is an `example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_.
+`example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_.

 .. important::